 Kenneth C. Griffin

-In 2006, he bought Jasper Johns’s famous 1959 painting False Start (1959) from David Geffen for a reported $80 million.
+In 2006, he bought Jasper Johns’s famous 1959 painting False Start from David Geffen for a reported $80 million.
 (The painting had already become famous in art-market history, when S. I. Newhouse, with dealer Larry Gagosian bidding on his behalf, purchased it at Sotheby’s in 1988 for a then-record price of $17 million.)
-That same year, Griffin underwrote a $19 million expansion of the Art Institute of Chicago.
-Designed by Renzo Piano, the new structure features Cézannes on loan from Griffin’s private collection.
+That same year, Griffin underwrote a $19 million Renzo Piano–designed expansion of the Art Institute of Chicago for its modern wing.
+Hanging elsewhere in the museum is a Cézanne on loan from Griffin’s private collection.

 In 2015, he donated $40 million to the Museum of Modern Art and $10 million to the Museum of Contemporary Art Chicago.
 In 2018, Griffin donated $16 million to the Norton Museum of Art in West Palm Beach, Florida.
 In 2019, Griffin gave $25 million to the Shed, a performing arts center and art space in New York.
 That same year, he also gave a whopping $125 million to Chicago’s Museum of Science and Industry, which announced that it would change its name following the donation.